Python-Crash-Course/Python201/Session 0 - Git/git.md

 ```css
 git init
 ```

 This will create the hidden `.git` folder in the current directory.

 ---

 ## Commit

 The `git commit` command is the heart of Git.

 **Git does the following when `git commit` is executed:**

 * Saves your local staged changes to your local Git repository

 * Takes a "picture" of what the repository files look like and stores it as a ***snapshot***

-* Gives the snapsnot an ID so all files can be reverted to that state at *any* time
+* Gives the snapshot an ID so all files can be reverted to that state at *any* time

 * Assigns the commit message you specify to snapshot

 Make a `commit` each time you want to record a snapshot of the project state by:

 ```css
 git commit -m "Commit message goes here"